 Support groups, such as Alcoholics Anonymous (AA) or Narcotics Anonymous (NA), play a significant role in fostering a sense of community and providing ongoing support.
 These mutual support groups offer a platform for individuals to connect with others who have faced similar struggles and have successfully maintained their sobriety.
 Through regular meetings, sharing personal stories, and offering mutual support, support groups create a supportive environment where individuals can find encouragement, accountability, and a sense of belonging.

 Family members and loved ones provide invaluable assistance and encouragement throughout the journey to achieve sobriety.
 Their understanding, love, and unwavering support can make a significant difference in an individual’s ability to stay sober.
-By educating themselves about addiction and attending family therapy or support groups, family members can better understand the challenges their loved one faces and learn effective ways to provide support and encouragement.
+By educating themselves about addiction and attending family therapy or support groups, family members can better understand the challenges their loved ones face and learn effective ways to provide support and encouragement.
 Their presence and involvement in the recovery journey can be a powerful motivator for individuals to stay committed to their sobriety goals.

 When we’re young, friends are everything.
-The problem is, many (or all) of our relationships when we first get sober are centered around or focused on drinking and using.
+The problem is, that many (or all) of our relationships when we first get sober are centered around or focused on drinking and using.
 It can be hard to form healthy, two-way relationships with other human beings when we get sober.

 Having a recovery community of peers who are all walking the same path can make or break early recovery.
 Surround yourself with sober friends that you actually want to hang out with and live the same lifestyle as you.
 There is strength in numbers, and addiction can be a disease of isolation.
 The more support and love we have around us, the better our chances of staying sober.
 And it makes things a lot more fun.

-4. Let Go of the 30-Day Mentality
+Let Go of the 30-Day Mentality

 If you want your recovery to last longer than the 30 days you spend inside of rehab, it’s important to admit that 30 days in a treatment center won’t fix you.
 While insurance companies might not like the idea that alcoholism and addiction can’t be cured in a month, it’s the truth.
 In fact, studies suggest that up to 60% of people in recovery relapse within 30 days of leaving rehab.